chetanbg1/cbgwork1/README.md

 	Serialization -
-	is conversion of java objects into a stream (sequence) of bytes, which we can then store to a database and transfer over the network class that are eligible for serialization need to implement a special marker interface Serializable byte stream is platform independent. this means we can convert it into aobjet and run on any envirnment conditions to be serialize -
+	is conversion of java objects into a stream (sequence) of bytes, which we can then store to a database and transfer over the network class that are eligible for serialization need to implement a special marker interface Serializable byte stream is platform independent. this means we can convert it into an object and run on any envirnment conditions to be serialize -
     		implement serializable interface
       		all of the fields in class must be serializable, if not, it must be mark as transient or static